Name: Caleb Pirtle III

 CONTACT CALEB PIRTLE III FOR SPEAKING ENGAGEMENTS

-Caleb Pirtle III is the author of more than eighty books, including three noir thrillers in the Ambrose Lincoln series: Secrets of the Dead, Conspiracy of Lies, and Night Side of Dark.
+Caleb Pirtle III is the author of more than eighty books, including four noir thrillers in the Ambrose Lincoln series: Secrets of the Dead, Conspiracy of Lies, and Night Side of Dark, and Place of Skulls.
 Secrets and Conspiracy are now audiobooks on audible.com.
-The fourth book in the series, Place of Skulls, will be released during the spring of 2017.
-Pirtle’s most recent novel is Friday Nights Don’t Last Forever.

 Pirtle was a newspaper reporter for the Fort Worth Star-Telegram and served ten years as travel editor for Southern Living Magazine.
 He was editorial director for a Dallas custom publisher for more than twenty-five years.